-Frances spent some time with the wonderful Vanessa Andreotti and Tereza Čajková from the Gesturing Towards De-colonial Futures Collective.
-There were thought provoking cartographies to engage with, challenging conversations and powerful embodied exercises.
-As well as being inspired to embrace radical confusion!
-Frances has become acutely aware of our individual and collective responsibilities to each other.
-She is particularly keen to promote ways of working that are built on solidarity and mutual respect, that acknowledge privilege, power and discrimination, and are not afraid to engage in dialogue that is difficult for the purpose of healing and bridge building.
-In particular, when working in ‘international development’ Frances believes it is important to acknowledge the legacies of colonialism, to recognise and challenge them, as a first step in building more equal and positive partnerships.
+Paperboat spent some time with the wonderful Vanessa Andreotti and Tereza Čajková from the Gesturing Towards De-colonial Futures Collective.
+The Collective, who have produced thought provoking cartographies, use challenging conversations and powerful embodied exercises to enable insight into de-colonialisation.
+We enjoyed the opportunity to explore ways of working that are built on solidarity and mutual respect, that recognise privilege, power and discrimination.
+Acknowledging the legacies of colonialism, to recognise and challenge them, is an essential first step in building more equal and positive partnerships and social justice movements.

 In 2018, Paperboat were commissioned by GAPS UK and Women for Women International working together with Saferworld, Womenkind and Amnesty UK to conduct a global participatory research project with women and women’s organisations in FCAS, in response to their concerns that many consultation exercises tend to be extractive, tokenistic and disempowering.
 Through this research the Beyond Consultations tool was developed to ensure that women's voices meaningfully contribute to and influence decision-making, to ensure that women's rights and needs are met, and that women’s potential is realised!
 The tool encourages the full participation of women throughout all consultation processes so that their rights, needs and concerns are realised in agreements, policies, plans and programmes.The tool is designed to be used as part of a learning process to highlight good practice for the meaningful participation and engagement of women to chart areas for improvement and map progress over time.
 You can now download the Beyond Consultations tool here!